SubmarinerApp/Submariner/README.md

 * Basic support for displaying related tracks.
 This reuses the search infrastructure.
 The server may call external servers if configured to do so.
     * Top tracks for an artist can now be displayed
     * Similar tracks for an artist (sometimes called "radio") can now be displayed
+* Directories can be starred.
 * Fix searches being ran twice.
-* Directories can be starred.
+* Fix albums with the same ID across multiple servers being mixed.

 ### Version 3.2.1